The European Office is based in Brussels and London and is part of the NHS Confederation.

 Lessons from Europe: new briefings available

 The European Office has published a further 2 briefings from its Lessons from Europe series of seminars, which it organised with LSE Health and the Health Services Research Network.
 The seminars aimed to demonstrate how health policy experience from Europe could be applied in practice in health organisations in England and heard from experts from several European countries on a range of health issues.
-See here to download the latest briefings.
+Download the briefings.

 NHS European Office secures changes to new EU rules on professional mobility